General Custer 379 by Andy Warhol

-Andy Warhol's General Custer 379 out of frame
+General Custer outside of a frame

 Andy Warhol - General Custer F.S.
 II 379 jpg